Skip to content

 From hardware to asset

-A device becomes a trackable asset in Blecon Track once it's been added to your workspace.
-See Adding devices to Blecon Track for the options — including scanning via the app, bulk import, and scan links for field registration.
+A tag becomes a trackable asset in Blecon Track once it's been added to your workspace.
+See Adding tags to Blecon Track for the options: scanning via the app, bulk import, and scan links for field registration.

-Once added, the device appears in Track as an asset with a name, type, tags, and a full position history.
+Once added, the tag appears in Track as an asset with a name, type, and a full position history.

-Every device has a unique identifier printed on its label.
-Blecon supports multiple ID formats:
+Every tag has a unique identifier printed on its label.
+Blecon uses this ID to register and track the tag.

 Planning a deployment